es4548/csci347_f25/public/week13-mobile-forensics/README.md

 - **IoT Forensics Research**: Academic papers on network-based IoT investigation *(15 min)*
   - Focus: Cutting-edge techniques and emerging challenges

-**📖 Reading Success Check**: Can you explain the unique challenges of mobile and IoT forensics compared to traditional computer forensics, and describe the legal framework governing mobile device investigations?
+**📖 Optional Reading Success Check**: Can you explain the unique challenges of mobile and IoT forensics compared to traditional computer forensics, and describe the legal framework governing mobile device investigations?

 ---